F-I-D-O/Future-Config/README.md

 - dependency configs need to be specified in a form of key value pairs, where:
 	- key is the name (key) of the in the master config file of the main project
 	- value is the specification of the dependency config

+# Testing

+## C++
+There are many types of tests in the C++ implementation of Future Config.
+All tests are located in the `test` directory.

+There are unit tests that can be execuded by running the `test_run` target

+Additionally, there are tests that can executed by PowerShell scripts in the `test` directory.
+Note that these scripts require a preconfigured Windows and WSL environment to run the tests on all platforms.

+- Smoke tests (`run_main_tests.ps1`): test the configuration, build and unit tests on various platforms.
+- Usage tests (`run_usage_tests.ps1`): Test the usage of the library in client projects.
+- Vcpkg tests (`run_vcpkg_tests.ps1`): Test the integration of the library with the vcpkg package manager for various triplets.

+Both the smoke tests and the usage tests use Vcpkg to get the library dependencies.
+On each platform, the default triplet is used.
+In contrast, the Vcpkg tests use various triplets.